List of mayors of Lincoln, Nebraska: History

 In 1935, the voters of Lincoln adopted an amendment to its city charter increasing the number of city council members from five to seven and creating a system where the mayor was once again directly elected by the voters.
 However, though no longer chosen by fellow council members, the mayor remained a member of the Lincoln city council.
 The mayor was still elected to a two-year term while all other council members' terms were increased to four years under the new plan.
 The first mayor to take office under this new system was Oren S. Copeland in 1937.
 In the election of 1962, the voters of Lincoln adopted an amendment to the city charter that made the mayor's office separate from the city council and extended the mayor's term to four years.
 This made the mayor's job a "full-time position" since the mayor was no longer a member of the council.
 Dean H. Petersen was the first mayor elected in 1963 under this system, which remains the current system of Lincoln's city government.

 In 1975, after serving for 16 years on the Lincoln City Council, Helen Boosalis made history by becoming the first woman to serve as mayor of the city of Lincoln.
-In 1998, Mike Johanns became the first Lincoln mayor to be elected Governor of Nebraska while still in office, though he is not the only Lincoln mayor to be elected governor, as Charles W. Bryan and Victor E. Anderson also served as governor.
+In 1998, Mike Johanns became the first Lincoln mayor to be elected Governor of Nebraska while still in office, though he is not the only Lincoln mayor to be elected governor, as Charles W. Bryan and Victor Anderson also served as governor.